-2.4 Analytical Methods
+2.4 Statistical Analysis

 For each of the nine sediment trap locations, univariate and multi-variate linear regression models were used to determine how SSY (tons) and Waves (m) control the temporal variation in sedimentation rates in Tubes and SedPods.
-The significance of the univariate regression models were tested with the Spearman correlation coefficient.
-For multiple regression, it is assumed that SSY and Waves are uncorrelated, and a linear regression confirmed they were not significantly related.
-In a multiple linear regression between sedimentation vs. SSY and Waves, lower p-values indicate how well that predictor is correlated with sedimentation, while controlling for the influence of the secondary predictor.
-Therefore at locations with a significant p-value (<0.05) for SSY we can determine that total SSY from the watershed during that sediment trap deployment was a significant control.
-This approach does not account for the phasing of Waves and SSY within deployment periods.
-For instance if a large wave event occurred prior to a large SSY event, we would not expect the wave event to affect sedimentation from that SSY, but our measurement interval cannot resolve the difference in phasing.
+The significance of the correlation between sedimentation and individual driving variables (SSY or Waves) were tested with the Spearman correlation coefficient.
+A linear regression between SSY and Waves confirmed they were not significantly related and could be treated as independent variables in the multiple regression.
+A multiple linear regression between sedimentation vs. SSY and Waves quantifies how well each predictor is correlated with sedimentation, while controlling for the influence of the secondary predictor.
+This approach does not account for the phasing or sequencing of Waves and SSY within deployment periods.
+For instance if a large wave event occurred prior to a large SSY event, we would not expect the wave event to affect sedimentation from that SSY, but our measurement interval cannot resolve the difference in phasing or sequence.

 3. Results

+3.1 Spatial patterns in benthic sediment composition and texture

-3.1 Spatial Patterns of sedimentation
+3.2 Spatial Patterns of sedimentation and sediment composition